 Tandberg Data announced recently that its new LTO-6 HH external drive is aimed at small- and medium-sized businesses for backup.
-The LTO-6 HH is capable of
+The LTO-6 HH is capable of backing up 6.25 TB of compressed data on a single cartridge with throughput of up to 1.4 TB per hour, according to the company.

 The Linear Tape Open (LTO)-6 HH (Half Height) is equipped with either a 6 Gbps Serial-Attached SCSI (SAS) or 8 Gbps Fibre Channel (FC) interface, the company said.
 The drive can be connected to Apple computers equipped with Thunderbolt interfaces using a FC-to-Thunderbolt bridge, the company said.